lewagon/dotfiles/01-Ruby/02-Flow-Array/TEACHERS.md

 ### case / when / else

-When conditions all depend on a variable, ex. an old school UI:
+When conditions all depend on same variable, example: an old school UI

 ```ruby
 puts "Which action? [read|write|exit]"